-CAs shall use ITU-T X.500 distinguished names in the subject and issuer field.
+CAs shall use ITU-T X.500 distinguished names in the subject distinguished name and issuer distinguished name fields of certificates.
 The attribute types of the distinguished names must be composed in accordance with the ITU-T X.509, Baseline Requirements, and RFC 5280.